kean/articles/2021-03-15-pulse-store.markdown

 When you open a document, Pages unarchives it and puts it in memory.
 Archiving a Pages document makes a lot of sense as it saves a bit of space.

 You can think of a zip archive as a key/value storage, optimized for the case of write-once/read-many and a relatively small number of distinct keys.
+Zip is easy to use, it's ubiquitous and fast.

-One of the main disadvantages of zip, or other binary formats, is its content is inaccessible making it impossible to use with source control.
+One of the main _disadvantages_ of zip, or other binary formats, is its content is inaccessible making it impossible to use with source control.

 ### Packages (.pbxproj, .app)